leonhad/pdftools/README.md

 # Licensing

-PDFTools is released under the GNU Lesser General Public License v3.0 (LGPLv3+).
+This software is released under the GNU Lesser General Public License v3.0 (LGPLv3).
 Additionally, Autoconf includes a licensing exception in some of its source files.